-Process Risks Controls IT Applications IT Process Example Risks Arising from the Use of IT Example General IT Controls Non-complex commercial software - Applicable (yes / no) Mid-size and moderately complex commercial software or IT applications - Applicable (yes / no) Large or complex IT applications (e.g., ERP systems) - Applicable (yes / no) On a periodic basis, alerts are generated to provide notification of threats identified by the intrusion detection systems.
-These threats are investigated by the network management team N/A Yes - with judgment Yes - with judgment Controls are implemented to restrict Virtual Private Network (VPN) access to authorized and appropriate users N/A - no VPN Yes - with judgment Yes - with judgment IT Operations Data backup and recovery: Financial data cannot be recovered or accessed in a timely manner when there is a loss of data.
-Financial data is backed up on a regular basis according to an established schedule and frequency N/A - relying on manual backups by finance team Yes Yes IT Operations Job scheduling: Production systems, Only authorized users have access to update the batch N/A - no batch jobs Yes - for certain applications Yes
+Process Risks Controls IT Applications IT Process Example Risks Arising from the Use of IT Example General IT Controls Non-complex commercial software - Applicable (yes / no) Mid-size and moderately complex commercial software or IT applications - Applicable (yes / no) Large or complex IT applications (e.g., ERP systems) - Applicable (yes / no) Controls are implemented to restrict Virtual Private Network (VPN) access to authorized and appropriate users N/A - no VPN Yes - with judgment Yes - with judgment IT Operations Data backup and recovery: Financial data cannot be recovered or accessed in a timely manner when there is a loss of data.
+Financial data is backed up on a regular basis according to an established schedule and frequency N/A - relying on manual backups by finance team Yes Yes IT Operations Job scheduling: Production systems, programs, or jobs result in inaccurate, incomplete, or unauthorized processing of data.
+Only authorized users have access to update the batch jobs (including interface jobs) in the job scheduling software N/A - no batch jobs Yes - for certain applications Yes Critical systems, programs, or jobs are monitored, and processing errors are corrected to ensure successful completion.
+N/A - no job monitoring Yes - for certain applications Yes